iammortimer/TN-ERC20-Gateway/README.md

-        "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>, "gas": <the amount of gas used for each transaction on the ETH network>, "gasprice" : <the gasprice in gwei>,
-        "timeInBetweenChecks": <seconds in between a check for a new block>, "confirmations": <number of confirmations necessary in order to accept a transaction>
+        "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>, "gas": <the amount of gas used for each transaction on the ETH network>, "gasprice" : <the gasprice in gwei or set to 0 for automatic gasprice determination>, "timeInBetweenChecks": <seconds in between a check for a new block>, "confirmations": <number of confirmations necessary in order to accept a transaction>
     },